On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

 \subsubsection{Monomial ideals with extra dimension 6}

-By abuse of notation we say a monomial ideal $I$ of $\Bbbk[X_1,X_2,X_3]$ of finite colength $n$ is a monomial ideal with extra dimension $d$ if the extra dimension of $\mathrm{Hilb}^n(\mathbb{A}^3)$ at $Z_I$ equals $d$.
-As we have noted after theorem \ref{thm-monomialideal-smoothable}, if $I$ is a monomial ideal with extra dimension 0, then $\mathrm{Hilb}^n(\mathbb{A}^3)$ is smooth at $Z_I$.
-Inspired by the results in the previous sections and the appendices, and the verifications on computers, we have the following conjecture. \begin{conjecture} For $n\geq 4$, the smallest nonzero extra dimension of points on $\mathrm{Hilb}^n(\mathbb{A}^3)$ is 6. \end{conjecture} As one sees in sections \ref{sec:3D-121}-\ref{sec:3D-132}, \ref{sec:3D-1311}, and the appendices, the monomial ideals with extra dimension equal to 6 have similar shapes.
-A typical case of ideals of this shape is
+By abuse of notation, we say a monomial ideal $I$ of $\Bbbk[X_1,X_2,X_3]$ of finite colength $n$ is a monomial ideal with extra dimension $d$ if the extra dimension of $\Hilb^n(\mathbb{A}^3)$ at $Z_I$ equals $d$.
+As we have noted after Theorem~\ref{thm-monomialideal-smoothable}, if $I$ is a monomial ideal with extra dimension 0, then $\Hilb^n(\mathbb{A}^3)$ is smooth at $Z_I$.
+Inspired by the results in the previous sections and the appendices, and the verifications on computers, we have the following conjecture.